Skip to main content

 Chrome Extension API

-Core Chrome APIs for tabs, storage, scripting, and extension lifecycle management.
+Core APIs for tabs, storage, scripting, and the extension lifecycle itself.

 Manifest V3

-Current extension manifest — service workers, declarativeNetRequest, and permission model.
+The current manifest standard: service workers, declarativeNetRequest, and the permission model Google now requires.

 WebExtensions API

-Cross-browser standard for extensions that run on Chrome, Firefox, and Edge.
+The cross-browser standard behind extensions that run on Chrome, Firefox, and Edge alike.

 Firefox Add-ons